KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 They are **co-participants**
 in the field of living resonance.

-Ethical action is not preservation for utility—
+Ethical action is not preservation for utility —
 but alignment with the Pattern.

 To harm nature